 3. Parent PLUS Loan Benefits

-Parent PLUS Loans provide disability and death benefits.
-Also, if the college your student is attending permanently closes and ceases to exist, PLUS Loans may be discharged as well.
+- Parent PLUS Loans provide disability and death benefits.
+Also, if the college your student is attending permanently closes and ceases to exist, PLUS Loans may be discharged.

 4. The Process for Getting a PLUS Loan